Conformational Sampling

 General Recipe

-1. Select your input structure on the launch page, either through the online sketcher or by uploading the structure in a suitable format.
+1. Go to the launch page and select an input structure, either through the online sketcher or by uploading the structure in a suitable format.

 2. Specify the molecule name, the solvent (if desired), the project and pick the xtb software.
 The calculation type should be "Conformational Search".